dfinity/ICRC-1/standards/ICRC-3/README.md

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 2. if the operation requires a fee and if the `tx` field doesn't specify the fee then it MUST contain a field `fee: Nat` which specifies the fee payed to add this block to the Ledger
 3. its field `tx`
+    1. CAN contain a field `op: String` that uniquely defines the type of operation
-    1. MUST contain a field `amt: Nat` that represents the amount
+    2. MUST contain a field `amt: Nat` that represents the amount
-    2. MUST contain the `fee: Nat` field for operations that require a fee if the user specifies the fee in the request.
+    3. MUST contain the `fee: Nat` field for operations that require a fee if the user specifies the fee in the request.
 If the user does not specify the fee in the request, then this field is not set and the top-level `fee` is set.
-    3. CAN contain the `memo: Blob` field if specified by the user
+    4. CAN contain the `memo: Blob` field if specified by the user
-    4. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.
+    5. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

 Operations that require paying a fee: Transfer, and Approve.

-The type of a generic ICRC-1 or ICRC-2 Block is define by either the field `type` or the field `tx.op`.
+The type of a generic ICRC-1 or ICRC-2 Block is defined by either the field `btype` or the field `tx.op`.
 The first approach is preferred, the second one exists for backward compatibility.
+If both are specified then `tx.op` should be ignored and `btype` should be used.

+`icrc3_supported_block_types` should always return all the `btype`s supported by the Ledger even if the Ledger doesn't support the `btype` field yet.
+For example, if the Ledger supports mint blocks using the backward compatibility schema, i.e. without `btype`, then the endpoint `icrc3_supported_block_types` will have to return `"1mint"` among the supported block types.

 ### Account Type